Suraj151/esp8266-framework/README.md

 ### 3.4 The shape of a service config

-Every per-service config follows the same six-part shape, which is what lets the database layer and the web forms treat them uniformly.
+Every per-service config follows the same five-part shape, which is what lets the database layer and the web forms treat them uniformly.
 WiFi is the canonical example:

 ```cpp
 #define WIFI_CONFIGS_BUF_SIZE 30